odow/Kokako.jl/docs/src/tutorial/05_plotting.md

 ## Publication plots

-Instead of the interactive Javascript plots, you can also create some publication ready plots using the `Kokako.publicationplot` function.
+Instead of the interactive Javascript plots, you can also create some publication ready plots using the `SDDP.publicationplot` function.

 !!!info
     You need to install the [Plots.jl](https://github.com/JuliaPlots/Plots)